 To counter this shortfall the FSSAI has already set up a technical panel that will work out the Standard Operating Procedures which would form the basis for enforcement agencies, the food, and beverage industry as well as third-party auditors.
 Product recall is another area that the FSSAI is working on.
 The government has sanctioned Rs.500 crore to upgrade the government food testing laboratories in the various states.
 FSSAI currently operates two food testing laboratories in Kolkata and Ghaziabad and state government run 82 laboratories.
 Despite this, there is a shortage and the Food Authority is therefore in the process of setting up regulations for third-party audits to strengthen food safety.

 There is no doubt that a number of food companies in India voluntarily hire NABL certified and FSSAI approved laboratories to inspect the safety parameters of their products.
-However, third party audits are not mandatory in India though such audits are the norm in a number of countries.
-Therefore, FSSAI could soon make third party audits mandatory, especially for high risk food categories, so the food safety environment gets a boost.
-FBOs can expect the mandatory third party audit guidelines to be notified sooner than later.
+However, third-party audits are not mandatory in India through such audits are the norm in a number of countries.
+Therefore, FSSAI could soon make third-party audits mandatory, especially for high-risk food categories, so the food safety environment gets a boost.
+FBOs can expect the mandatory third-party audit guidelines to be notified sooner than later.